 ●Severe immunosuppression due to:

-•Hematologic and solid tumors or current receipt of chemotherapy (see "Immunizations in patients with cancer", section on 'Varicella vaccine')
+•Hematologic and solid tumors or current receipt of chemotherapy (see "Immunizations in adults with cancer", section on 'Varicella vaccine')

 •Congenital or acquired T-lymphocyte immunodeficiency (see "Immunizations in patients with primary immunodeficiency", section on 'Live vaccines')